arfesta/Breeding-Value-Prediction/README.md

      - This directory contains all original fasta and tar files separeated by EW/LGEP batch.
 Notes on how files were extracted are loacted at: ```Breeding-Value-Predictions/rawreads/86kSalmon```

 * Scripts and notes are stored here within this repo

-* Large pre-processed files such as raw and filtered/trimmed reads, or raw salmon count files, tare located on disk6/ARF